BridgeCore/aws-notes/readme.md

 look into using fluentd couldwatch plugin. see info in picture https://eksworkshop.com/logging

+another good session to review is:
 CON361  - Deep Dive on Amazon EKS

----
-Snapchat info for use of EKS:
+### Snapchat info for use of EKS:
 How to manage the scaling of the engineering organizations This guy manages teams that build internal apps for the Snapchat engineering teams